Configure Linux Streaming

 To invoke the GUI to install this feature:

-If the pvs-imager command fails due to a hostame issue, verify that your network configuration is correct.
-The system's hostname should not be set to localhost.
+When the pvs-imager command fails due to a hostname issue, verify that your network configuration is correct.
+Do not set the system’s hostname to localhost.

-After executing the command, the UI screen appears:
+After executing the command, the UI page displays:

-Using the CLI to install the Linux streaming feature
+Using the command line interface to install the Linux streaming feature

 To invoke the command line to install this feature:

-- -C allows you to create a new vDisk
+- -C allows you to create a vDisk

 - -U allows you to update an existing vDisk

-The image below illustrates non-GUI related installation options for the Linux Streaming feature:
+The following information illustrates non-GUI related installation options for the Linux Streaming feature:

 Supported file systems for imaging are ext4, xfs, or btrfs.

-Log files related to PVS can be found in /run/pvs/pvsvdd.log.
+Log files related to Citrix Provisioning can be found in /run/pvs/pvsvdd.log.

-If you are not using the XenDesktop Setup Wizard, in order to use hard disk caching or hard disk overflow caching, the target device must have a disk with a formatted partition with the label ‘PVS_Cache.’
-This object can be created by using the mkfs –L ‘PVS_Cache’ command on the target device.
-Any case sensitive file system can be used for the cache, but XFS is recommended.
+To use hard disk caching or hard disk overflow caching without the Citrix Virtual Apps and Desktops Setup Wizard, the target device must have a disk using a formatted partition with the label ‘PVS_Cache.’
+This object can be created with the mkfs –L ‘PVS_Cache’ command on the target device.
+Any case-sensitive file system can be used for the cache, but XFS is recommended.